Snarky36/VGA_Controller/README.md

 # VGA_Controller
-a vga controller made in logisim and vhdl for basys 3
+This is a VGA controller made in logisim and vhdl for basys 3.